If you volunteer at STSFT, there are lots of different roles you can do.

 You will help people who need practical or emotional support.
 You will listen to patients and carers struggling with cancer.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Macmillan volunteer role description.

 You will help staff collect medical devices and deliver them to patients.